 - Tolerance: Those with a high tolerance will often take larger dosages and take longer to eliminate meth from their system.

-- Body chemistry: A person’s body chemistry can heavily impact both how they react to the drug and how they can break down meth.
+- Body Chemistry: A person’s body chemistry can heavily impact both how they react to the drug and how they can break down meth.
 How long meth stays in your urine, blood or system is largely dependent on the metabolism of methamphetamine in the body.

-- Health of liver and kidneys: Because the liver and kidney play a vital role in the metabolism of meth when they are not working at their best, it will slow down metabolism.
+- The Health of Liver and Kidneys: Because the liver and kidney play a vital role in the metabolism of meth, it will slow down metabolism when they are not working at their best.

 - Age: Generally, as people get older, their metabolism slows down.